signmotion/thematic_names/README.md

 6. Any new word in name starts with capital letter.
 Exclude words: ['a', 'and', 'by', 'in', 'of', 'on', 'or'].

 7. Names contains only accepted abc in language.

+## Welcome

+Welcome to add your own sets of 1000 unique names for... anything on any language)

+When you create your own nameset, please, include it in the `names_principles_test.dart` file.

+## TODO

+- Example with external own set of names.